seatable/seatable-scripts/manual/plugins/columns.md

 Arguments

 * table:  table object
-* columnKey: get the key value of the column
+* columnKey: the key value of the column

 Example